-The events of 2020 caused corporations to move digital up on their business roadmap.
-If executives were previously considering a new venture through digital innovation in five years, they likely accelerated that goal to three years, if not sooner.
+Today, companies of all industries are operating with a renewed focus on digital strategy.
+If executives were previously considering a new venture through digital innovation in five years, they likely accelerated that goal to three years, if not as soon as possible.

-We know many corporations are considering how to add new revenue streams to their business through digital.
+A great digital strategy can add new revenue streams to your business.
 This could be as simple as complementing existing revenue streams by adding an online purchasing option, or as complicated as creating a brand new digital product.
-For businesses with existing digital products, maybe you’re considering an upgrade to modernize the user experience and increase adoption, or you’re investing more into your product than you expected and are in need of support.
+If you’re a business with an existing digital product, you might consider an upgrade to modernize the user experience and increase adoption.
+Or, you might have invested more into your product than you expected and are now in need of support.

-- Research and Synthesis: You need qualitative insights from prospective and/or current users, whether internal or external, to understand the problem your product solves.
-You’ll want researchers on your team who can conduct interviews and synthesize this type of information to generate the right insights that will lead to requirements.
+- Research and Synthesis: You need qualitative insights from prospective and current users to understand the problem your product solves.
+You’ll want researchers on your team who can conduct interviews, synthesize information and generate the right insights that will translate to product requirements.
 Beyond that, you’ll want market and competitive research to build your brand and resonate with buyers.

-- Ideation: You’ll need both domain expertise and knowledge of what’s happening in the world of technology to come together in order to generate forward-thinking, feasible, and scalable products.
+- Ideation: You’ll need both domain expertise and knowledge of what’s happening in tech to generate forward-thinking, feasible and scalable products.

-- Prioritization and Planning: Much like any project, a digital product needs a manager who can work with multiple stakeholder groups to generate a prioritized list of requirements and plan it over time.
-Don’t make the mistake, however, of treating the product like a traditional project – software is flexible, iterative, and scalable, and so requires someone who understands the “minimal viable product” concept and who can plan a product in an agile way.
+- Prioritization and Planning: A digital product needs a manager who can work with multiple stakeholders to generate a prioritized requirements list and plan the product’s development.
+But don’t make the mistake of treating the product like a traditional project.
+Software is flexible, iterative and scalable.
+It requires someone who understands the “minimal viable product” concept and who can plan a product in an agile way.

 - Design: Proper user experience design has gone from a nice-to-have to a must-have in relatively short time.
-You need designers who understand information architecture, UX best practices, as well as how to create attractive visual look-and-feel.
+You need designers who understand information architecture, UX best practices and how to create an attractive look-and-feel.

-- Positioning and messaging: Regardless of whether your product is new, existing, internal, or external, your product needs to be explained to the people who are going to either use it, buy it, invest in it, or be asked to support it in a way that makes sense to them.
-You’ll need people who understand how to get into the heads of the audience and use the right language to explain benefits, not technical nuts and bolts.
+- Positioning and Messaging: Whether your product is new, existing, internal or external, your product needs to be explained to the people who are going to use it, buy it and invest in it.
+You’ll need people who understand your audience and who use the right language to explain benefits, not technical nuts and bolts.

 Generally, these skills shake out in the following roles that make up a product team:

-Product Owner (PO) or Product Manager (PM) — The role that leads the product vision and strategy, owns the product roadmap, is responsible for socializing the product’s vision internally and externally, and owns the product’s go-to-market strategy.
+- Product Owner (PO) or Product Manager (PM): The role that leads the product vision and strategy.
+Product managers and owners own the product roadmap.
+They’re responsible for socializing the product’s vision and leading the product’s go-to-market strategy.

-Product Marketer — The role responsible for the product’s go-to-market strategy.
-While similar to the marketer in charge of your physical product line, this marketer must translate technical “product speak” to messaging that your buyers will understand through product positioning and buyer personas.
+- Product Marketer: The role responsible for the product’s go-to-market strategy.
+While similar to the marketer in charge of your physical product line, the product marketer must translate technical “product speak” to messaging that your buyers will understand through product positioning and buyer personas.

 The stage your product is in matters when it comes to evaluating the available product talent options.
-In the early stages or in stages where forward-thinking vision and planning are at play, the heavy lifting tends to be more strategic, political, and design-heavy.
-You need a team that can set the right direction based on vision and business goals, get an engineering team enabled and rolling, and introduce the new or renovated product to the world.
+In the early stages, the heavy lifting tends to be more strategic and design-focused.
+You need a team that can set the right direction based on your product vision and business goals.
+You also must enable an engineering team and prepare to introduce the new or renovated product to the world.

-Once the product is in market or in use, your needs become more focused on day-to-day maintenance, growth of the product, and customer experience.
+Once the product is in market or in use, your needs become more focused on day-to-day maintenance, product growth and customer experience.

-So where to find the right product talent to fill these roles?
-Different sources of talent carry different areas of strength and risk inherently, and where and how you use them will depend on how you plan your needs:
+So where do you find the right product talent to fill these roles?
+Different talent sources carry different strengths and risks—as a result, where and how you find talent will depend on your needs.

-- Existing teams: Your in-house team are domain experts and they know your existing systems inside and out.
-But that also means that their time is already spoken for and that they may not be up to speed on current trends and best practices for creating digital products.
+- Existing Teams: Your in-house team includes domain experts who know your existing systems inside and out.
+But that also means their time is already limited—and they may not be up to speed on current trends and best practices for creating digital products.

 - Hiring Experienced Talent: Experienced talent is great if you can find it.
 You guarantee your team will have tested product experts.
-But, especially in the early stages, it will be expensive and require extensive search time to bring in experienced, in-demand people to fill these roles, especially when the talent needed to build may not be the same talent that’s needed to maintain and grow.
+But, especially in the early stages, it’s expensive and a long process to recruit experienced, in-demand people to your product team.
+The talent needed to build may not be the same talent that’s needed to maintain and grow.

-- Hiring new talent: Younger talent or people who are newer in their fields will be less expensive, can be molded to the way you work, and can have fresh ideas.
-However, they’ll require a great deal of training, are untested, and carry a lack of experience in the field that makes their performance hard to predict.
+- Hiring New Talent: Younger talent or people who are newer in their fields will be more cost-effective.
+They can be molded to the way you work while bringing fresh ideas to your team.
+However, they’ll require a great deal of training and lack experience in the field, making their performance harder to predict.

-- Outsourcing: Whether it’s an agency, a consultancy, or a staffing firm, bringing in outside talent can reduce risk in some ways, while introducing it in others.
+- Outsourcing: Whether it’s an agency, a consultancy or a staffing firm, bringing in outside talent can reduce risk.
 The right agency that understands digital products, your business, your goals and that serves you as a partner will carry you a long way.
-In addition, your relationship should be structured in such a way that you can ramp up and down with different roles as your needs change.
+In addition, your relationship should be structured so you can ramp up and down with different roles as your needs change.

-Having worked with more than 150 companies over the agency’s lifetime, we have seen some winning patterns that we would strongly recommend.
+Having worked with more than 200 companies over the agency’s lifetime, we’ve seen winning patterns for building product teams.

 - These skills are typically ones you won’t have full-time in-house

-- They’re resources that are traditionally very expensive and hard to find
+- Agencies offer access to resources that are traditionally very expensive and hard to find

-- By leveraging a shorter term but strong, experienced team at the outset, you de-risk the effort and also give your developing team a good foundation to grow from.
+By leveraging a strong, experienced team at the outset, you de-risk the effort and give your developing team a solid foundation to grow from.

-No matter which solution you select, a digital product agency can both evaluate your existing product or product idea and offer suggestions for your next steps.
-There’s less risk of hiring an external agency then there is to changing existing business operations.
-If you’re ready to start a conversation, send us a message through our contact page and we’ll walk you through your best options.
+No matter which solution you select, a digital product agency can evaluate your existing product or product idea and offer suggestions for next steps.
+There’s less risk in hiring an external agency than changing your own business operations.